How to pay for your wedding

 Just remember to include all the costs – from big-ticket items such as catering, venue rental, wedding dress and entertainment to smaller items like flowers and transportation.
 This is also the time to look for ways to save.

 With some clever planning, it is possible to keep to your budget without compromising on your dream day.
 Choosing a non-peak wedding date is a good place to start.
-Booking far in advance is also a good way to save – as popular venues will book up far in advance during the spring and summer.
+Booking far in advance is also a good way to save for a wedding – as popular venues will book up far in advance during the spring and summer.
 So is a vintage wedding dress, which can be spectacular and save thousands.

 Turning to family and friends with photography or baking skills can also be a way to cut down on your wedding bills.
 This can also be a great way to involve your nearest and dearest on your special day.
 Finally, remember to include any honeymoon plans into your total wedding budget.